Modern Money Theory revisited – still the same false promise

 MMT as an offspring of Postkeynesianism

-It may generally be maintained that what is valid in MMT stems from Postkeynesianism, while what is specifically MMT tends to be highly questionable.
+It may generally be maintained that what is valid in MMT stems from Postkeynesianism and circuitism, while what is specifically MMT turns out to be untenable.
 One valid tenet of Postkeynesianism, for example, is

 • endogenous money creation.
 Rather than coming from an exogenous source, money creation is endogenous in that demand for credit from within the economy triggers bankmoney creation, combined with

-However, even these basically valid Postkeynesian elements would need critical clarification:
+However, even these basically valid elements would need critical clarification:

 • Most Postkeynesians, like mainstream economists, still have an over-aggregate understanding of the demand for money and thus fail to be clear about its composition.
 (Over-aggregation is an MMT specialty).
 There is not the slightest distinction between GDP-contributing finance and non-GDP finance, as if all money creation would serve the real economy.
-Today, in fact, most of new money and credit creation goes into non-GDP finance – a fact absent in MMT and most of Postkeynesianism; instead, they have been discussing financialisation at great length without asking where all the money feeding financialisation comes from.
+Today, in fact, the major part of money and credit creation goes into non-GDP finance, straightaway or subsequently – a fact absent in MMT and most of Postkeynesianism; instead, they have been discussing financialisation at great length without asking where all the money feeding financialisation comes from.

 As a result of the false identity doctrine of money and credit, many Postkeynesians and most MMTers deny the possibility of debt-free issuance of sovereign money.
 In some of them, this even involves a fierce defense of the banks' quasi-sovereign privilege of creating bankmoney.
 In view of the defenders' claim to be chartalist economists, this is grotesque as it is tantamount to a defense of what they claim to be critical about, namely, Banking School doctrine, efficient financial-market hypothesis and present-day financial-market capitalism.